Don’t waste your time. Make sure you’re getting the most out of your one-on-one meetings with your direct reports.

 One of the biggest, most common mistakes we make as leaders is forgetting to get input on what the one-on-one meeting agenda should be, ahead of time.
 After all, the one-on-one meeting isn’t just your meeting — it’s your direct report’s meeting, too.
 You want them to feel bought into the process, that they have a real stake, and that you’re not just trying to interrogate them.

-As a result, a best practice that’s utilized by many members in our online leadership community, The Watercooler, is to collaborate on a shared agenda for the one-on-one meeting ahead of time.
+As a result, a best practice that’s utilized by many members in our online leadership community, is to collaborate on a shared agenda for the one-on-one meeting ahead of time.
 In Know Your Team, we have a One-on-One tool that makes it very easy to this — but you can also use a shared Google Doc to kick off a shared agenda.
 Here’s an example of an email you could send to your direct report to ask them for their input on the one-on-one meeting agenda:

 Hey [EMPLOYEE’S NAME],